 The rotor is composed of funnels with a common axis and vanes that connect the funnels.
 The funnels narrow upwards.
 The vanes’ surfaces are in all their points parallel to the axis.

-When the rotor is rotating, the vanes push the air away from the axis, creating a negative pressure on the top side of the funnels and a negative pressure on the bottom side of the funnels.
+When the rotor is rotating, the vanes push the air away from the axis, creating a negative pressure on the top side of the funnels and a positive pressure on the bottom side of the funnels.
 The difference of pressures generates lifting force.

 A patent for this invention is pending.